julianvollmer/node-websockets/README.md

 TODOs:

 * official WebSocket status codes
-* filter frames exceeding stream maximum
+* buffer frames which get split by highWaterMark in socket stream
-* implement client websocket
 * queue send calls if there is no connection
-* allow websockets to be used event or/and url based
-* detect and parse json strings (extension?)
+* allow different websocket instances for different urls
 * add some better tests
 * handle connection errors
 * validate websocket frames
 * allow sending data with continuation frames
 * implement secured version of protocol "wss"
 * add JsDocs to all modules
+* refactor WebSocketFrame object
+* add new abstraction layer which uses obj notation to define frames (similar to options in http.ClientRequest)

 by bodo kaiser